MinnPost/legislature-tracker/README.md

 1. Run: ```grunt```
 1. Tag release: ```git tag 0.1.1```

+## Hacks

+Currently, Tabletop.js extends Array so that indexOf is available.
+This has some implications in browsers, especially in the context of for..in loops.
+Because of bad code in our site that is not easily updatable, we are using a [custom version of Tabletop.js](https://github.com/zzolo/tabletop).
+See [pull request](https://github.com/jsoma/tabletop/pull/15).

 ## Deploying

 This is specific to MinnPost, but could easily be changed if needed.